openstack/ironic/doc/source/admin/security.rst

 - installing signed firmware for BIOS and peripheral devices
 - using a TPM (Trusted Platform Module) to validate signatures at boot time
-- booting machines in :ref:`iLO UEFI Secure Boot Support`, rather than BIOS mode, to validate kernel signatures
+- booting machines in `UEFI secure boot mode`_, rather than BIOS mode, to validate kernel signatures
 - disabling local (in-band) access from the host OS to the management controller (BMC)
 - disabling modifications to boot settings from the host OS